 Duluth (Hotel Prices & Photos)

-Duluth is known for hosting a wide variety of fun festivals, most notably Barefoot in the Park and the Duluth Fall Festival, as well as concerts throughout the year that bring together the community and visitors to celebrate the town’s many talents.
-It’s home to a thriving, restored downtown area where you can experience its small-town feel along with big city amenities, including highlights like the New Dawn Theater as well as the Red Clay Music Foundry.
+Duluth is known for hosting a wide variety of fun festivals as well as concerts throughout the year that bring together the community and visitors together in celebration of the town’s many talents.
+It’s home to a thriving, restored downtown area where you can experience its small town feel without sacrificing city amenities, including highlights like the New Dawn Theater as well as the Red Clay Music Foundry.
 Duluth also hosts the Southeastern Railway Museum and the Hudgens Center for the Arts.

 Helen (Hotel Prices & Photos)